-Other Current Assets, composed primarily of input Value-Added Tax ("VAT") claims for refund on purchases of materials, supplies and equipment, increased to Php446 million as of March 31, 2022 from Php438 million as of December 31, 2021, due mainly to additional VAT receivable on Company purchases.
-Based on the recently issued guidelines on VAT zero-rating which retroacts to December 10, 2021, all purchases of goods and services by Philex Mining shall be subject to 12% value added tax.
+Other Current Assets, composed primarily of input Value-Added Tax ("VAT") claims for refund on purchases of materials, supplies and equipment, increased to Php546 million as of June 30, 2022 from Php438 million as of December 31, 2021, due mainly to additional VAT receivable on Company purchases.
+Based on the recently issued guidelines on VAT zero-rating which retroacts to December 10, 2021, all purchases of goods and services by Philex Mining shall be subject to 12% value added tax but can still be refunded to Philex, being an exporter.